A workspace is a theoretical endless grid that stores your draggable content. Think of it like a large desk.

 There's a free tier to start using it.

-Paid plans unlock more items, more workspaces, and more storage so you can scale when you're ready.
+Paid plans unlock more items, more workspaces, more features, and more storage so you can scale when you're ready.